Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Latent Ising modeling for temporal transitions

-The Ising prior \eqref{eq:Ising prior} can be seen as a specific instance of a multivariate Bernoulli distribution, as defined by \citet{dai2013multivariate}.
-In particular, in the following we show how the proposed prior is equivalent to a binary discrete autoregressive NDARMA$(1)$ model \citep{jacobs1983stationary, macdonald1997hidden, jentsch2019generalized}.
+The Ising model \eqref{eq:Ising prior} can be seen as a specific instance of a multivariate Bernoulli distribution, as defined by \citet{dai2013multivariate}.
+In particular, in the following, we show that the proposed Ising process is equivalent to a binary discrete autoregressive NDARMA$(1)$ model \citep{jacobs1983stationary, macdonald1997hidden, jentsch2019generalized}.
 For notational simplicity, we focus on a single time series $\gamma_{h,t}$, and we omit the subscript $h$ for the remainder of the section.
 We start by recalling that a NDARMA(1) process is a binary time series that satisfies